barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

 non-technical stakeholders, some of whom are in other parts of Government, and with drafting the incident report to form the basis for discussion at the incident review.

+Furthermore, there have been times where I've been asked by technical leadership to help with a complex incident where the current support team are having a hard time finding a resolution.
+One such incident involved an external supplier, who I worked with over email and video call until the problem was resolved a week later.

 #### Generating the rota